10 Signs You Are in a Relationship with a Narcissist

 "Like I said, you visited her last month."

 Time you spend away from the narcissist is time that they can start to become unglued.
-Projection is one of the hallmark signs of the narcissist.
-If they are cheating (more common with narcissists than in others), they will accuse you of cheating.
+Projection is a hallmark sign of the narcissist.
+If they are cheating (which is more common among narcissists than others), they will accuse you of cheating.
 These accusations ramp up when you go out of town or engage in an activity without them.
 Also, time away means less attention for them.

 2. They try to pit you against others.